-- Change engine oil at the first 1000 mi (1,600 km) for a new engine.
+- Change engine oil at the first 1,600 km (1000 mi) for a new engine.
 After the initial service, change oil at regular intervals in normal service at warm or moderate temperatures.
-Refer to Service Records (Page 251). - Change oil at more frequent intervals in cold weather or severe operating conditions.
-See Winter Lubrication in Engine Lubrication (Page 162). - Run motorcycle until engine is at normal operating temperature.
+Refer to SERVICE INTERVALS AND RECORDS > SERVICE RECORDS (Page 253). - Change oil at more frequent intervals in cold weather or severe operating conditions.
+See Winter Lubrication in MAINTENANCE AND LUBRICATION > ENGINE LUBRICATION (Page 164). - 1.
+Run motorcycle until engine is at normal operating temperature.
 Turn off engine. - 2.
 Remove filler plug/dipstick.